Six Questions Content Marketers Should Ask of Their Google Analytics Data

 5 What landing pages are underperforming in relation to SEO opportunities?

 An analysis of Google’s search volumes by keyword gives marketers the first data we need; then looking at the traffic levels of your landing pages will give marketers the second dataset of this equation.
-Datalabs visualises the ratio between these two datasets and then analyses which landing pages are performing to expectations and which are under- and over-performing.
+The Datalabs Agency visualizes the ratio between these two datasets and then analyses which landing pages are performing to expectations and which are under- and over-performing.
 This then gives us a ranking, which we can use to find the questions of “Why?”
 Insights that are positive can then be used to rectify those pages that should be delivering better benefits to your marketing efforts.

 6 What are users — ones that don’t come through branded keywords — doing on the site?

 Users that come to your site having typed in an unbranded keyword could be your next customer.
 Possibly, they’re searching for information to inform their next choice.
 The focus of this portion of the organic marketing channel is to make sure that the content they are searching for matches what your organisation is delivering.
 The key here is to have a strong call to action and the ability to migrate these users to deeper pages or to collect their details.
 A new focus is to build a remarketing list using the data from this group so that in the future, you can show them relevant messages.
 The user has left your site and is visiting other sites other.
 Remarketing allows you to reach them again and give them a reason to return to your website.

 And a Here are a Couple of Notable Additions

 - Segments – this is a huge part of content and marketing analytics, but start to define some simple segments and cross-reference them by distribution channel.
 Not the most revolutionary idea but important to know which gender split works through social, paid or organic etc. That would then influence the type of content and how you spread it around which gives you a more target approach.